MacWyznawca/RadioJKK/README.md

 3. **Scan QR code** displayed on OLED or enter data manually.
 PIN: jkk
 4. **Enter WiFi credentials** for your network

+Note: after the first configuration, if the web server is not responding, I recommend restarting the device.

 Alternatively using SD card:

 Create `settings.txt` file with WiFi network name and password separated by semicolon (one line of text):